mariajosesalasmiranda/Emotion-Vision/README.md

 # Emotion Recognition with Python
 ## Overview 📹
 This project focuses on real-time emotion recognition using Python, TensorFlow, Keras, and OpenCV.
 The goal is to detect emotions like happiness, sadness, anger, confusion, and fear from live video feed through a webcam.

-## Features 💻
+## Description 💻
+The project has two main parts:
-- Trained a deep learning model using TensorFlow and Keras to recognize emotions.
+1. Training, loading and testing an emotion recognition model using TensorFlow and Keras
-- Implemented live video analysis using OpenCV and a webcam.
-- Supports detection of the following emotions: happy, sad, angry, confused, and scared.
+2. Applying the model to real-time video from a webcam using OpenCV \
+The model is a deep neural network trained on the FER-2013 emotion dataset.
+It achieves 65% validation accuracy in recognizing the 5 emotions. \
+The real-time emotion recognition system captures video from a webcam, extracts faces using OpenCV, predicts the emotion using the trained model, and displays it overlayed on top of the video frame.

 ## Getting Started 🚀
+### Depencies
+- OpenCV
+- TensorFlow 2.15.0
+- Numpy
+- Matplotlib

 ### Contents
 - **train_model.ipynb**: Jupyter Notebook containing the code to train and evaluate the emotion recognition model.
 - **emotion_recognition.py**: Python script to perform live emotion recognition on video using OpenCV and the trained model.